How to Select Fresh Seafood

 Fresh fish should appear moist with tight shiny scales

-4. Feel the Flesh: Fresh fish should be firm to the touch.
+4. Feel the Flesh: Fresh fish should be firm to the touch and spring back when gently pressed.
 If it feels mushy or leaves an indentation when pressed, it's best to avoid it.
-Ask your fishmonger to perform this for you.
+Ask your fishmonger to perform this for you or feel for yourself.

-5. Smell the Fish: A fresh fish should not have a strong fishy odor.
-Instead, it should smell like the ocean or have a mild, clean scent.
+5. Smell the Fish: This cannot be overstated and should never be overlooked.
+Fresh fish should not have a "fishy'"odor.
+Instead, it should smell like the ocean or have a mild, fresh and clean scent.
+If gutted and cleaned, smell the belly for any odor or unpleasantness.

 Fish Fillets

-Fish fillets should have the same characteristics.
-They should smell clean and the color should be uniform, with a moist firm quality and sheen.
-When gently pressed, fresh fish fillets should be resilient (again feel free to ask your fishmonger to do this).
+Fish fillets and steaks should smell clean and the color should be uniform, with a moist firm quality and sheen.
+When gently pressed, fresh fillet meat is resilient to the touch (feel free to ask your fishmonger to do this).
+White fish should be almost translucent and upon closer look, the blood vessels should be red rather than brown (brown indicates exposure).

 fresh and moist salmon fillet

-Fresh fillets are moist, firm, and smell clean rather than fishy.
+Fresh salmon fillets are moist, firm, and smell clean rather than fishy.

 Shellfish